What is a business workflow process and how does it help achieve business outcomes?

 - Reduce errors and re-work.

-- Reduce risk of improperly approved requests, contracts, hires, etc.
+- Reduce the risk of improperly approved requests, contracts, hires, etc.

 - Improve compliance with audit trails.